-The Committee does not recommend any changes to the methodology for taxes, which uses current tax law to determine a household's tax liability.
+Taxes: The Committee decided to keep the current methodology, which uses current tax law to determine a household's tax liability.
 The Committee took testimony related to tax credits after a conversation on whether their inclusion amounted to public assistance, which the methodology typically excludes.
-Removing tax credits would increase tax expenses for family configurations that are eligible for those credits.
-The increase in tax expenses would in turn require larger budgets to cover basic needs and result in higher livable wages.
-The Committee determined that tax credits should continue to be included, as they reflect the existing State and federal tax code.
+Due to the increased tax burden, removing tax credits such as the child tax credit and the child and dependent care credit would have meant an increase in the livable wage.
+The Committee determined that the tax credits should continue to be included, as they reflect the existing State and federal tax code.
 Their inclusion also reflects the real conditions Vermonters experience.
-It should be noted that the Committee did have concerns that tax credits are reflected as a lump sum on tax returns while the basic needs budgets reflect ongoing monthly expenses.
+It should be noted that the Committee did have concerns that tax credits are paid in a lump sum while the basic needs budgets reflect ongoing monthly expenses.

-New Component
+New Component:

-Personal Care Products

-Currently, there is no line item for personal care expenses such as hygiene products, shaving needs, cosmetics and bath needs, and electronic personal care products.
+Personal Care Products: Currently, there is no line item for personal care expenses such as hygiene products, shaving needs, cosmetics and bath needs, and electronic personal care products.
 JFO recommended the addition of this category, based on the estimates provided in the CES, to ensure that these expenses are accounted for going forward.
 This proposal included the recommendation that the same CES and income ranges used for calculating clothing and household expenses be used.